raslenkl/raslene-portfolio/README.md

 ---

+### 🔎 Perspective-shift based Game on inequality (as a FYP that will be finished around June) – *In Progress*
+- Core gameplay revolves around seeing the same levels from different lenses(Priviliged vs unprivileged)
+- Developed a dual-character perspective system with adaptive gameplay logic.
+- Highlights social and philosophical aspects inspired by The Stanley Parable.
+- Focuses on fostering empathy through interactive storytelling and humor.
+- Being Built with **Unity + Blender** (models/animations).

+---

 ### 🚚 Multiplayer Food Truck Game – *In Progress*
 - A 3D multiplayer game where players manage and compete in food truck businesses.
 - Built with **Unity + Blender** (models/animations).